What To Wear To A Bali Wedding? Brides/Maids, Grooms/Men & Guests

 Brides & Bridesmaids

 Let’s start by highlighting, brides, ‘it is your wedding day and that means you can wear whatever you want’.
 It is important tho, to keep in mind that Bali has a tropical climate and naturally your body may swell a little in this foreign heat (sorry).
 Take this into consideration when choosing ‘the dress’.
 If your wedding dress has a corset or any built-in contouring element, ensure this component is adjustable and your bridesmaids are well-rehearsed in loosening this before the ceremony takes place.
 As wedding trends transition from traditional to boho to elegant, choose a dress that fits comfortably on your body shape and has room for air circulation.
 If you come from a cooler climate and can afford to take some ‘extra time off’ in Bali, try to arrive 1-2 weeks prior to the wedding.
-During this time, your skin and body will have a chance to acclimatize to the tropics.
-This prewedding time in Bali may also provide a good opportunity to meet with your wedding planner, celebrant, and other suppliers to finalize your desired needs for the ‘big day’.
+During this time, your skin and body will have a chance to acclimatise to the tropics.
+This pre-wedding time in Bali may also provide a good opportunity to meet with your wedding planner, celebrant, and other suppliers to finalise your desired needs for the ‘big day’.
 When choosing outfits for your bridesmaids, you may want to consider a fabric that is breathable and flowy, allowing air to circulate underneath.
 Breathable fabric will assist in avoiding overheating and additional perspiration.
 If the bridesmaid attire is tight-fitting, you may want to put together a personal care kit for them to use throughout the day with electrolytes, an antiperspirant spray, and oil-absorbing sheets to preserve their makeup.

 Groom & Groomsmen